 In the Northern Territory of Australia the world's largest single rock formation towers above the red dust of the Central Plain.

-In the Northern Territory of Australia the world's largest single rock formation towers above the red dust of the Central Plain.
+Background: In the Northern Territory of Australia the world's largest single rock formation towers above the red dust of the Central Plain.
 Ayers Rock monolith is a relic of the prehistoric past -- but its future is now threatened by a two-pronged human controversy.

 SYNOPSIS: Ayers Rock is one of the wonders of the tourist world and Australia's greatest natural attraction for visitors -- even more popular than the Great Barrier Reef.
 Bit efforts to improve tourist facilities appear to have by-passed one important human consideration the fate of the aborigines who are currently housed in squalor at the base of the rock.